HillBryan/Markdown-to-HTML-Converter/README.md

 The haskell converter is run with express on a backend endpoint.

-Front-end made with HTML, CSS, Javascript, and Jquery
+Front-end made with HTML, CSS, Javascript, Bootstrap, and Jquery

+Back-end made with Node, Express, and ExecFile

 ---
 To run the app:

   - ## `npm install`
   - ## `npm start`
-  - ## Open localhost:3000
+  - ## Open `localhost:3000`